Q1. Why does my player not show in the drop-down list on the scorecard but shows in the list of players?

 Q5.
 Can I still use the v11 software to publish matches online?

-No. The old v11 match-publish function has been decommissioned since v11 is no longer supported.
-Note that we can still do full database migrations for subscribers.
+No. The old v11 match-publish function has been decommissioned.
+However, we can still do full database migrations to the online system.
 See Q17 below.

 Q6.
 How can I copy/backup my data from Cricket Statz?